PolinaZasheva/Whats-For-Breakfast/README.md

  Findings:
  ---
    * Challenge: The data files and model code was too large to host on the standard GitHub Repository.
-   * Soulution: We used GitHub LFS to load the large file into our GitHub Repository
+   * Solution: We used GitHub LFS to load the large file into our GitHub Repository